-Droughts lead to the depletion of water in rivers, lakes and reservoirs causing aquatic life and vegetation to die.
-Due to a lack of water entering lakes and reservoirs water becomes stagnant as there is less freshwater to dilute waste material.
+Droughts lead to water depletion in rivers, lakes and reservoirs, causing aquatic life and vegetation to die.
+Due to a lack of water entering lakes and reservoirs, water becomes stagnant as there is less freshwater to dilute waste material.
 This increases the risk of contamination of water supplies and waterborne diseases such as cholera.

 Agriculture can be affected by drought as a lack of water can damage crops and harm livestock.
 This can cause food shortages and increase malnutrition.
 Farmers are also at risk of losing their livelihoods.

-When vegetation dies and the soil is bare it is at risk of erosion by wind and rain.
-When erosion occurs, it removes the layer of topsoil which means even when the rain returns it can be difficult to grow crops in the future.
+When vegetation dies and the soil is bare, it is at risk of erosion by wind and rain.
+When erosion occurs, it removes the topsoil layer, which means even when the rain returns, it can be difficult to grow crops in the future.
 This can lead to further food shortages and famine.